Executive Summary

 Wild Runs Problem #6 – Loss of Fall-Run in Battle Creek

 Problem – In some return years, up to 80,000 adult fall-run fish enter Battle Creek and the Coleman hatchery.
-Generally returns over 40,000 are destroyed as surplus to the hatchery’s and creek’s brood stock needs.
-In the last twenty years 50% of all the fall-run returns above Red Bluff now enter Battle Creek instead of moving further upstream.
+Generally, returns over 40,000 are destroyed as surplus to the hatchery’s and creek’s brood stock needs.
+In the last twenty years, 50% of all the fall-run returns above Red Bluff now enter Battle Creek instead of moving further upstream.

 Solution – Consider allowing fall-run fish in excess of 40,000 to spawn upstream of the Coleman hatchery but below areas reserved for listed spring and winter-run.
 We could roughly double the amount of available spawning habitat in upper Battle Creek simply by removing the rock barriers below the Eagle Canyon Dam and operating the fish ladder and diversion screen at the dam.
 A segregation weir installed on Battle Creek somewhere above the hatchery could be operated like Clear Creek is today.
-In years when fall run are allowed upstream, the weir would be closed in September to protect spring and winter run spawners further upstream, thus preserving a significant stretch of Battle Creek for the listed fish.
+In years when fall runs are allowed upstream, the weir would be closed in September to protect spring and winter run spawners further upstream, thus preserving a significant stretch of Battle Creek for the listed fish.

 Results – This project could be a major contributor to the rebuilding of the upriver fall and late fall runs.
 For example, 15 miles of prime new fall-run spawning area would add an estimated 3.4 million fry to the upriver production.